 These days, Frye is on a roll.
 On his website, he recently put up a new line of four unity-inspired T-shirts.

 The design came to him during high-intensity cardio yoga.
 Designs often come to Frye mid-euphoria—ferried by “endorphins to the front of my brain.”
-Maybe not coincidentally, his designs tend to match the high optimism of Biden’s acceptance speech.
+Maybe not coincidentally, his designs tend to match the high optimism of Biden’s presidential acceptance speech.
 “Dear 2021,” in particular, is a Make America United Again refrain.
 “Beautiful, sweet, simple, and kind of obvious,” Frye says.
-And has anyone called it “naive”?
+And has anyone told him it sounds “naive”?

 “Not to my face,” he laughs.

-Frye knows what it’s like to try to “break through” to others.
-He wonders how to unite with people whose beliefs predicate a separate reality.
+Frye knows the difficulty of trying to “break through” to others.
+He wonders how to reconcile with people whose beliefs predicate a separate reality.
 “Some people’s truth is that they don’t believe that there’s systemic racism,” he says.
 “There are people who are like, ‘Oh, Obama caused the crash of 2008.’
 And I’m like, ‘He wasn’t even in office then.
 Where are you hearing this?’”

 Likely, those people heard it from an economist favored by the former president.
 While in office, Trump issued a staggering number of false statements, contradicted experts on the coronavirus, praised QAnon conspiracists, and made unproven claims of voter fraud.
 Some who ripped into the Gap implied that Trump supporters bear the onus of aisle-reaching.
 Given the misinformation Trump spread, do they have a point?